-Today's ruling is a major victory in the fight against tobacco use, the nation's No. 1 cause of preventable death.
-In accordance with the court's order, we urge the FDA to quickly issue, finalize and implement a rule requiring graphic cigarette warnings.
-The current U.S. cigarette warnings, which are printed on the side of cigarette packs and haven't been updated since 1984, are stale, unnoticed and a major impediment to greater progress in reducing cigarette smoking.
+The court's order to expedite the graphic cigarette warnings is a major victory in the fight against tobacco use, the nation's No. 1 cause of preventable death.
+The current U.S. cigarette warnings, which are printed on the side of cigarette packs and haven't been updated since 1984, are stale, unnoticed and fail to contribute to greater progress in reducing cigarette smoking.
 Studies around the world have shown that graphic warnings are most effective at informing consumers about the health risks of smoking, preventing children and other nonsmokers from starting to smoke, and motivating smokers to quit.
 Requiring graphic cigarette warnings in the U.S. will protect kids, save lives and reduce tobacco-related health care costs, which total \$170 billion a year.

-The 2016 lawsuit was filed by the American Academy of Pediatrics, the Massachusetts Chapter of the American Academy of Pediatrics, the American Cancer Society, the American Cancer Society Cancer Action Network, the American Heart Association, the American Lung Association, the Campaign for

-Tobacco-Free Kids, Truth Initiative and several individual pediatricians.
+The 2016 lawsuit was filed by the American Academy of Pediatrics, the Massachusetts Chapter of the American Academy of Pediatrics, the American Cancer Society, the American Cancer Society Cancer Action Network, the American Heart Association, the American Lung Association, the Campaign for Tobacco-Free Kids, Truth Initiative and several individual pediatricians.
 The plaintiffs have been represented by the legal staff of the Campaign for Tobacco-Free Kids and the Boston law firm of Anderson & Krieger LLP.